 When choosing your AI-powered analytics tool for Life Sciences firms, there are a few things to consider:

-- Data rationalisation - Successful analytics capabilities starts with the data.
+Successful analytics capabilities starts with the data.
 There are so many sources of both structured and unstructured data that can be used to help improve performance.
-But many large organisations still don’t have full visibility of all their data.
+But many large organizations still don’t have full visibility of all their data.
 It is siloed in different sectors of the business, retained in a variety of formats, and not given the chance to work for the benefit of the business as a whole.
-Big Data analytics begins by rationalising that data.
-This will usually happen as part of a wider digital transformation process that pulls together a corporation’s data into a single repository where it can be categorised and used to feed your artificial intelligence and automated analytics systems.
+Big Data analytics begins by rationalizing that data.
+This will usually happen as part of a wider digital transformation process that pulls together a corporation’s data into a single repository where it can be categorized and used to feed your artificial intelligence and automated analytics systems.

-- Simplicity of integration - Implementing AI-powered analytics tools into any aspect of your organisation is likely to require significant investment, though the ROI is likely to be relatively swift.
+Implementing AI-powered analytics tools into any aspect of your organization is likely to require significant investment, though the ROI is likely to be relatively swift.
 However, it often makes sense to implement it by degrees, identifying the ‘low-hanging fruit’ that can be improved by the application of AI and analytics technologies.
 This might involve an aspect of the production line – such as detecting contamination within batches – or it could be identification and recruitment of subjects for clinical trials.

 Key area of Life Sciences that can benefit from artificial intelligence software